 Most organs are only transplanted after the death of the donor.

-You can become an organ donor by just telling your family or next-of-kin that you wish to donate your organs after your death.
+You can become an organ donor by carrying a donor card or using the Organ Donor Ecard smartphone app, or having your wishes noted on your driving licence.
+You should tell your family or next-of-kin that you wish to donate your organs after your death.
 Your family or next-of-kin can inform a doctor or another healthcare professional in a hospital if they are asked about your wishes regarding organ donation.
-Simple ways to indicate your wishes are to carry an organ donor card or to sign the organ donation option on the back of your driving licence.

 Having a medical condition does not prevent you from becoming a donor (an individual decision will be made by a healthcare professional at the time of your death).